valantic/eslint-config-valantic/README.md

 #### Test in browser

 Run ```$ ember serve``` from the console and open http://localhost:4200/tests?filter=eslint in your browser to get a very detailed view of your ESLint test result.

+## Rule hints

+### valid-jsdoc

+Tests function documentation for certain information

+#### PhpStorm

+In case your PhpStorm is using `@return` instead of the required `@returns`: Write the return tag yourself for once and select the correct type from the suggestion list.
+PhpStorm will keep your last preference and use it from now on.
+See also https://youtrack.jetbrains.com/issue/WEB-7516#comment=27-611256